 - Each person owns a divisible part of the property: Each owns specific tools in the set, but may use the entire set; David owns the saw, Adrienne owns the drill, and Nettie owns the wrench set, for example.
 This is an easy way to determine ownership if each person brings different property to the share.
 Members continue to own the property they brought into the share and take it with them when they leave the group.

 Consider owning property in joint tenancy.
-To ensure the continuity and smooth operation of your sharing group, you may want to consider owning shared property in joint tenancy.
+To ensure the continuity and smooth operation of your sharing group, you might want to consider owning shared property in joint tenancy.
 If one owner dies, the other owners automatically inherit joint tenancy property.
 This spares the estate administrator and the sharing group from having to divide or sell the shared property upon a co-owner's death.
-For more information about owning property in joint tenancy, see Chapter 6.